-- Applying foundational knowledge on the theories and practice of negotiation and its sub-processes - Learning and demonstrating the important skills on the use of strategies and tactics, conflict resolution, and the tenets of ethical bargaining. - Experiential learning, where students will take part in case studies and exercises to deepen their knowledge of the skills required in negotiations.
-REQUIRED MATERIALS AND TEXTS Required:
+- Applying foundational knowledge on the theories and practice of negotiation and its subprocesses. - Learning and demonstrating the important skills on the use of strategies and tactics, conflict resolution, and the tenets of ethical bargaining. - Experiential learning, where students will take part in case studies and exercises to deepen their knowledge of the skills required in negotiations.

+REQUIRED MATERIALS AND TEXTS

+Required:

-Lewicki, R., Saunders, D., Barry, B. & Tasa, K. (2020).
-Essentials of Negotiation, 4th Canadian Edition.
+Lewicki, R., Barry, B. & Saunders, D. (2024).
+Essentials of Negotiation, 2024 Release ISE.
 McGraw-Hill.

-Textbook Listing: https://textbooks.mcmaster.ca \Textbook is part of the inclusive access program CLASS FORMAT This is an in-person 2-hour course.
+Textbook is part of the immediate access program

+CLASS FORMAT

+This is an in-person 2-hour course.
 The two hours will consist of interactive lectures, lengthier discussion, and more in-depth applied exercises (not necessarily always in this order).
 There will be a short break part way through at a convenient time based on what we are working on.

 This course also has a weekly, 1-hour tutorial component.
 The tutorials will be used to conduct further applied exercises, work on course deliverables, and review for the midterm exams.

+COURSE EVALUATION

-COURSE EVALUATION There are no extra assignments or re-weighting.
-(See p.
-3 for what to do if a deadline is missed.)
-Your final grade is calculated as follows: Individual: In-person Online Midterm: 5 Chapters In-person Final Exam: 7 Chapters 25% 35% Individual: Application-Based Activities (ABAs) 3%
+There are no extra assignments or re-weighting.
+Your final grade is calculated as follows:

+Individual: In-person Online Midterm: 5 Chapters In-person Final Exam: 7 Chapters 25% 35% Individual: Application-Based Activity (ABA) (required for GNA) 0.5%1 Individual: Smartbook Assignments 4.5% 2 Group: Group Negotiated Agreement (GNA) 10% 3

-Group: Group Negotiated Agreement (GNA) 10% Group: Negotiation Simulation: Group Activity and Report 22% Individual: Participation: Random Reflections (During lecture and/or tutorial) 5% Total 100% Bonus Mark Submit Group Negotiated Agreement (GNA) 24 hours or more in advance of due date and time 0.5% Bonus Mark Submit Negotiation Simulation Activity and Group report 24 hours or more in advance of due date and time 0.5% There are 3 ABAs.
+Group: Negotiation Simulation: Group Activity and Report 20%4 Individual: Participation: Random Learning Reflections (During registered lecture and/or tutorial) 5% Total 100% Bonus Mark Submit Group Negotiated Agreement (GNA) 24 hours or more in advance of due date and time 0.5% Bonus Mark Submit Negotiation Simulation Activity and Group report 24 hours or more in advance of due date and time 0.5%